kinecosystem/kin-core-docs/docs/faucet.md

 # Faucet Service
-This service can be used to fund accounts with kin
+This service can be used to fund accounts with KIN
 The main repository is at [github.com/kinecosystem/stellar-faucet](https://github.com/kinecosystem/stellar-faucet)

+For users to use KIN inside your digital service, they will need to receive a grant of KIN, and you can use this service to give it to them.

 # Set up the faucet service
 ## Prerequisites

 * Edit the 'seeds.txt' file with the seeds and channels you wish to use.
-  The main seed is mandatory, and all of the kin funded will be taken from this account.
+  The main seed is mandatory since all of the funded KIN will be sent from this account.
   Channel seeds are optional and are used to improve the handling of high number of requests at the same time.
 ```
 main seed